 Where do I set my VAC Dropout?
 It depends on the application and what you are using as the AC source.
-The settings not only look at the incoming voltage to determine when to transfer, but also determines the response sensitivity to incoming voltage fluctuations.
+The settings not only look at the incoming voltage level to determine when to transfer, but also determines how quickly the charger disconnects and starts inverting based of the fluctuations of the incoming AC voltage.